-Considering Tirol has 600 mountains, interspersed with alpine green and graggy hills, it is not hard to find routes and rocky walls in Austria to satisfy my inner-climber, even as a beginner.
+Considering Tirol has 600 mountains, interspersed with alpine green and craggy hills, it is not hard to find routes and rocky walls in Austria to satisfy my inner-climber, even as a beginner.

-Since I’ve found a sudden passion for clambering and climbing, Tirol couldn’t have been more perfect a place to step up my game.
+For those like myself with a passion for clambering and climbing, Tirol couldn’t be more perfect a place to step up the game.

 It was a mix of heart-racing nerves (and swearing) and adrenalin-fuelled exhilaration (with fist pumps to the air).
 And while there were times I wondered what I had become, with no prospect of getting down, I loved every second of the euphoria that comes from being pushed to your limit.

-Starting with the 1,800-metre climb in the cable car from Maurach, the adventure starts with a short one-hour hike to the Via Ferrata starting point.
-The completion of this route would mark my first full Via Ferrata challenge, since I had only tried a very small section of a path in St. Johann, Tirol two years ago.
-It was exciting to finally get to grips with a more difficult trail and push myself to climb higher.
+Starting with the 1,800-metre climb in the cable car from Maurach, the adventure begins with a short one-hour hike to the Via Ferrata starting point.
+The completion of this route would mark my first full Via Ferrata challenge since I had only tried a tiny section of a path in St. Johann, Tirol two years ago.
+It was exciting to finally get to grips with a more challenging trail and push myself to climb higher.

 The Via Ferrata in Achensee isn’t a walk in the park.
-It’s a sport that expends a constant burst of adrenalin when you know you are literally hanging on a rock face and balancing on small surface areas by your feet, fingertips and trusty carabinas and rope harness.
+It’s a sport that expends a constant burst of adrenalin when you know you are hanging on a rock face and balancing on small surface areas by your feet, fingertips and trusty carabiners and rope harness.
 It’s a real workout for the arm and leg muscles (and mentally) as you work out where to step, stretch and pull yourself up into a new platform of the mountains.
-It’s even harder when you have slightly more slippery surfaces than normal because of the light rain, like I had.
+It’s even harder when you have slightly more slippery surfaces than expected because of the light rain as I had.

 At more difficult points, Mike had me attached with rope should he need to give me a little tug for a boost where my short legs wouldn’t always suffice.
-You are, at all times, in the safe hands of the expert and I liked to joke that I was a mountain goat being led around.
+You are, at all times, in the safe hands of the expert, and I liked to joke that I was like a mountain goat led around the pasture.

-Reaching the cross markers on each peak is an exhilarating feeling, where you are rewarded with panoramic views of the valleys below and the peaks opposite.
+Reaching the cross markers on each peak is an exhilarating feeling, rewarded with panoramic views of the valleys below and the mountains opposite.
 It’s at this point that you absolutely must take a photo of your achievement – hugging that cross for dear life or in pride – before you start the rocky and slightly steep hike back down, which eases into flatter lands over time.

 Climbing in Achensee: Rock Climbing Lessons on the Rofan

-After trying indoor bouldering in the Salzburg mountain region, I’ve been eager to put the basic skills to the test outside.
-The Rofan and Karwendel) mountains attract climbers of all levels, from beginners like me, to the more experienced who often have secluded crags to themselves, including rock faces around the Lamsenjoch up to 400 metres in height.
+After trying indoor bouldering in the Salzburg mountain region, I’ve been eager to put the necessary skills to the test outside.
+The Rofan and Karwendel) mountains attract climbers of all levels, from beginners like me to the more experienced who often have secluded crags to themselves, including rock faces around the Lamsenjoch up to 400 metres in height.

-My mountain guide and I first went through the basics, including how to tie the ropes and the main harness knot (which you will keep being tested on), before practicing the abseiling and balancing manoeuvres and body positioning to get back down.
-This is essential, especially for someone like myself who has slightly poor balance and need extra tension during the belay in order to step down more slowly.
+My mountain guide and I first went through the basics, including how to tie the ropes and the main harness knot, before practising the abseiling and balancing manoeuvres and body positioning to get back down.
+This sequence is essential, especially for someone like myself, who has slightly poor balance and who needs extra tension during the belay to step down more slowly.
 I even slipped and hit my head on one descent, proving how important it is that you also wear a helmet!

 Rock climbing has fast become my new obsession, as I seek out places to practice and improve in Vienna.
 During this session, where each climb was set with a new goal to get just a little higher or tackle a slightly different route with feet and hand placement, I learnt how to better position my body to balance and climb more safety.
-Importantly it pushed my determination, especially when it comes to taking that one giant stride that gets you further and, to have trust in yourself and your body.
-My instructor kept telling me that climbing shoes grip more than you think, your instinct is often right and together, just go for it.
+It significantly pushed my determination, especially when it comes to taking that one giant stride that gets you further and, to have trust in yourself and your body.
+My instructor kept telling me that climbing shoes grip more than you think, your instinct is often right and altogether, go for it.

 Climbing in Achensee in Tirol is simply another way of reaching panoramic heights from a completely different viewpoint and with an added adrenalin boost.